-- 1.1.
-The purpose of this report is to update members on the completion of the audit of the Integration Joint Board (IJB) Annual Accounts for 2019/20. - 1.2.
-The IJB prepares its Accounts on an annual basis to 31 March and is required, by the Local Authority Accounts (Scotland) Regulations 2014, to submit their Accounts to the appointed auditor by 30 June and for these to be audited by the statutory deadline of 30 September.
+- 1.1 The 2019/20 Annual Accounts were submitted to the IJB for approval on 26 June 2020 and then submitted for audit to Audit Scotland. - 1.2 The Assistant Director of Audit (Local Government) has provided an audit opinion which is free from qualification. - 1.3 Under the Local Authority Accounts (Scotland) Regulations 2014, which came into force from 10 October 2014, the IJB must meet to consider the Annual Accounts and approve those accounts for signature no later than 30th September.
 However, for the 2019/20 Annual Accounts, due to the ongoing Coronavirus pandemic, additional flexibility in terms of the approval process for the audited accounts was provided under the Coronavirus (Scotland) Act 2020.
-In essence, each council (including IJB's as they are "section 106" bodies under the terms of the Local Government Scotland Act 1973) were permitted to set their own timetable for approval of the audited accounts; however, Scottish Ministers indicated in Finance Circular 10/2020 that they considered audited accounts should be published (and therefore approved by the IJB) no later than 30 November 2020. - 1.3.
-In order to comply with these requirements, the audited financial statements will be presented to the IJB for approval at its meeting of 20 November 2020. - 1.4.
-During the course of the audit a small number of presentational adjustments were identified and have been updated in the Audited Annual Accounts.
-There are no unadjusted misstatements which, due to materiality, have not been reflected in the Annual Accounts.
-The attached Annual Accounts reflect the findings of the audit.
+In essence, each council (including IJB's as they are "section 106" bodies under the terms of the Local Government Scotland Act 1973) were permitted to set their own timetable for approval of the audited accounts; however, Scottish Ministers indicated in Finance Circular 10/2020 that they considered audited accounts should be published (and therefore approved by the IJB) no later than 30 November 2020. - 1.4 In order to comply with these requirements, the 2019-20 Annual Accounts are now attached for approval. - 1.5 The Assistant Director of Audit (Local Government) also provided a report to the IJB Audit, Risk and Scrutiny Committee detailing matters arising over the course of the audit which was considered at the meeting held on 13 November 2020.

-2. Recommendation
+2 Recommendation